bemoid/bemoid/scss/objects/grid/grid.md

 ### Gutter

+> A default size of the gutter can can be set up with `$grid-gutter` variable.

 Gaps between columns may be set up with a map in `$grid-gutters` variable.
 Gutters are responsive and can change its value on specified breakpoints.

 > Enter a `key: value` pairs, where a key is a name of the breakpoint from which the given value has to be active.